 - 1. A prebuild script creates translation files named .po files for the English language in the folder / QGIS-Documentation/locale/en. - 2.
-These "originals" are then copied by the script to the locale folders for other languages. - 3.
-The sentences in the .po files are pushed to the Transifex web platform, and made available for translators who can begin to translate from English to their language with the editor. - 4.
-At the end of the day, a script pulls back all validated translations - 5.
-At the next build of the documentation (which occurs at least once a day), a script reuses the sentences to create translated output
+The sentences in the .po files are pushed to the Transifex web platform, and made available for translators who can begin to translate from English to their language with the editor. - 3.
+When a file is translated at 100%, the translated strings are automatically pulled back to the documentation repository, under /QGIS-Documentation/locale/<language>. - 4.
+At the next build of the documentation (which occurs at least once a day -- see time at the bottom of the page), a script reuses the sentences to create translated output. - 5.
+For files not fully translated, a script pulls every two weeks translated strings from Transifex to Github and these are as well published at the next build.

-6. When afterwards an .rst document is updated a new .po file is created in the English part.
-The contents of this new file will be merged with already existing .po files for each language.
-This means that when a new line is added to an .rst document that was already translated, only the new/updated sentences are added in the translated .po file and needs to be translated.
-The amount of work for updating translations for next release should be relatively small.
+6. Whenever an .rst file is updated, the English .po file is updated and the changes are pushed to the corresponding file in Transifex.
+This means that when a new paragraph is added to an .rst document that was already translated, only the new/updated sentences are added to the translated .po file and needs to be translated.

+备注: Translating QGIS Desktop specificities

+'''

-备注: The process above is the same followed to translate QGIS website, QGIS Desktop and QGIS Server.
-The difference with the applications is that instead of .po files, all the translatable strings in the .py, .cpp, .yaml and others... files that shape the application are pushed to and pulled from transifex as a single .ts file.
+The main difference with translating QGIS applications is that instead of .po files, all the translatable strings in the .py, .cpp, .yaml files that shape a particular version of the application are pushed to and pulled from Transifex as a single .ts file (e.g. qgis-application/qgis_en.ts (branch release-3_30)).
+Translations are pulled to Github in development branch (daily), and at release time (for every released versions).

+'''